What Can You Sub For Baking Soda

 1. Baking Powder

 As mentioned earlier, baking powder is the most common and readily available substitute for baking soda.
 Since it contains both the alkali and the acid needed for leavening, it's a convenient option.
-However, you'll need to adjust the amount you use.
-As a general rule, use three times the amount of baking powder as you would baking soda.
-For example, if a recipe calls for 1 teaspoon of baking soda, use 3 teaspoons of baking powder.
+Practically speaking, for example, if a recipe calls for 1 teaspoon of baking soda, use 3 teaspoons of baking powder.
+Even so, you'll need to adjust the amount you use.
+On the flip side, as a general rule, use three times the amount of baking powder as you would baking soda.
 Keep in mind that this substitution might slightly alter the flavor and texture of your baked goods, making them a bit more cake-like.

 Example: If your recipe calls for 1 teaspoon of baking soda, substitute with 3 teaspoons of baking powder.